shakthi-sp/analytics-projects/Restaurant Sales Analysis/README.md

 - How many distinct orders were placed?
 - Which orders had the most number of items?

 ### Sales Insights
-- Which 5 orders spent the most money?
+- Who are the highest-spending customers?
 - What categories contributed to those high spending orders?
-- What patterns exist among high-value orders?

 ---